Shopify/ruby-lsp/jekyll/troubleshooting.markdown

 ### Bundler issues

+Firstly, ensure you are using the latest release of Bundler (run `bundle update --bundler`).

 If the extension successfully activated the Ruby environment, it may still fail when trying to compose the composed bundle to run the server gem.
 This could be a regular Bundler issue, like not being able to satisfy dependencies due to a conflicting version requirement, or it could be a configuration issue.